Nachrj/whiplash-bot/README.md

 2. Open the movie and let it run for the entire runtime.

 ## WIP
 I have a problem with the timestamp calculator for each frame, the movie standard fps is 24, by doing (frame number / 24) you get the timestamp in seconds.
-But testing it I noticed it is 60 seconds behind, so I added a 60s in the calculation (don't know how to solve it).
+But testing it I noticed it is 60 seconds behind, so I added 60s in the calculation.